chriswils95/chriswils.github.io/_pages/log.md

 Daily Progress

 - **Monday**: Meet with Andy, update readme and edit microblaze block diagrams
+- **Tuesday**: Participate in Radiation Seminars and Work on the Microblaze, Work on Internet issue with Garrett
+- **Wednesday**: Participate on Shrec Seminar
+- **Thursday**: Finshed echo server tests, DRAM tests, work on PentaLinux booting issues.

 ### Week 2: May 31, 2021